Transition Series 2023 – SOLD OUT

 Transition Series is our annual 2-day, interactive experience designed to educate and empower families and individuals with disabilities as they transition from school-provided services to community-based services for adults.

-Topics for Transitioning Youth & Young Adults (ages 14-25) Include:
+Discussions & Hands-On Activities for Transitioning Youth & Young Adults (ages 14-26) Include:

 8:30am – 3:00pm

-*Attendance at both sessions is required for parents/caregivers, and optional for the youth/young adult participant.
+Attendance at both sessions is required for parents/caregivers.

-A light breakfast and lunch will be provided.
+Light breakfast items and lunch will be provided.